opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

         "_id": "toLLdZABHToP7ahNFqmx",
         "_score": 0.69457644,
         "_source": {
           "passage_text": "Capital punishment (the death penalty) has existed in the United States since beforethe United States was a country.
-As of 2017, capital punishment is legal in 30 of the 50 states.", "title": "title4"
+As of 2017, capital punishment is legal in 30 of the 50 states."
         }
       },
       {